Tyler Stephenson Player Props: Reds vs. Royals

 Tyler Stephenson At The Plate

-- Stephenson has driven home a run in 24 games this season (38.1%), including more than one RBI in 9.5% of his games.

-- He has scored a run in 26 games this year, with multiple runs three times.
+- He has scored in 26 games this season (40.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.